The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge the assistance of E. L\'azaro and J.A.
-S\'anchez-Brunete.
+The authors acknowledge E. L\'azaro and J.A.
+S\'anchez-Brunete for fruitful conversations on virological and pharmaceutical aspects of COVID-19, respectively, P. Catal\'an for advice on the statistical analysis of the results, and J. Iranzo for assistance on the calculation of the model parameters.
+JMB acknowledges M. Casals for providing useful references about COVID-19 in sports.
+DRA is supported by Comunidad de Madrid, Spain, through project MPEJ-2019-AI/TIC-13118.
 JMB is funded by MINECO, Spain (FIS2017-84151-P).
-DRA is supported by Comunidad de Madrid through project MPEJ-2019-AI/TIC-13118.
 JA is supported by MINECO, Spain (FIS2017-89773-P, MiMevo), and the Spanish State Research Agency (AEI) Project No. MDM-2017-0737 Unidad de Excelencia ``Mar\'ia de Maeztu''-Centro de Astrobiolog\'ia (INTA-CSIC).